 2 Timothy 3:16; Hebrews 4:12; 2 Peter 1:3; Luke 4:4; Psalm 119:105; Psalm 119: 89; Psalm 68:11

 It is the privilege of all who are born again by the Spirit to be assured of their salvation from the very moment in which they trust Christ as their Savior.
-This assurance is not based on any kind of human merit, but is produced by the witness of the Spirit, who confirms in the believer the testimony of God in His written Word.
+This assurance is not based on any kind of human merit, but is produced by the witness of the Spirit, who confirms in the believer the testimony of God concerning the work which Christ did on the Cross according to His written Word.
 Evidence of salvation is revealed in a changed life and a commitment to follow Christ.

 1 John 5:13; Ephesians 1:13-14; Romans 8:15-16